 Suddenly it’s October isn’t it?
-I was just reminiscing about our October last year where we started the month with a last minute trip to Disneyland (October was a great time to go by the way-we pretty much did it all in one day)and escaped a bit of the smoke we had.
-This year there are lots of things to do in Seattle in October and I’m especially dreaming about farms and I’ve got a list of maybe 5 of them I really want to visit.
+This year there are lots of things to do in Seattle in October and all we’re thinking about is Mariners baseball right now.
+But also I’m dreaming about pumpkin farms since we visited a few in Abbotsford BC and I’ve got a list of maybe 5 of them near seattle I really want to visit.
 I have no idea about what to do for Halloween yet, but Halloween lasts from September 1-October 31st in this city and maybe lingers a little into November making it like 1/6 of the year so we still have a ton of time.

 So what are the things to do in Seattle in October? (as with all my lists I’ll keep adding as things pop up, but this is what I have for now)

-This is a free public event with over 70 local vendors, where you can visit and feed farm animals.
+This is a free public event with local vendors, where you can visit and feed farm animals.
 You can find more info through this link.

 WING DOME – Seattle, WA (every Tuesday in October at the Kirkland and Greenwood Locations)